namelessjon/s3insync/README.md

 s3insync pull --exclude '*/__pycache__/*' s3://bucket/prefix ./localdir
 ```

-When running in daemon mode, a prometheus metrics endponit is served at
+When running in daemon mode, a prometheus metrics endpoint is served at
 `:8087/metrics`.

 ---

-Enable debug logs by passing the `--debug` flag `DEBUG=1 s3insync --debug pull ...`
+Enable debug logs by passing the `--debug` flag `s3insync --debug pull ...`

 Installation